Bruce Reitherman

 Bruce Reitherman (born September 15, 1955) is an American filmmaker and former child actor.
 He voiced Christopher Robin in Winnie the Pooh and the Honey Tree and Mowgli in The Jungle Book.

 Early life and work

-Born in Burbank, California, Reitherman is the son of German-American Disney animator Wolfgang Reitherman and Janie Marie McMillan, and provided the voices of Mowgli in The Jungle Book and Christopher Robin in Winnie the Pooh and the Honey Tree.
+Born on September 15, 1955 in Burbank, California, Reitherman is the son of German-American Disney animator Wolfgang Reitherman, one of Disney's Nine Old Men, and Janie Marie McMillan, and provided the voices of Mowgli in The Jungle Book and Christopher Robin in Winnie the Pooh and the Honey Tree.

-He graduated U.C.
-Berkeley in 1977 with an independent major in natural resources and a minor in Spanish.
+He graduated from the University of California, Berkeley, in 1977 with an independent major in natural resources and a minor in Spanish.